Stay Fit and Connected with the SONC Winter Challenge Series!

 - The local program orders and provides the appropriate equipment for a safe gathering.

 - Personal Protective Equipment (PPE) & Cleaning Supplies: SONC has a central ordering process for all programs.
-Use this link to place your order.

 - Venue Signage: Signs that can be printed off and posted around venues.
 These include return to play field signs and training in a safe environment.